Infection & ResponseDeep Dive

 Antigens are foreign substances that can trigger an immune response.
 The term comes from "antibody generator" — literally, substances that generate antibodies.

-• Pathogens: Bacteria, viruses, fungi, parasites
+• Pathogens: Bacteria, viruses, fungi, parasites all carry antigens on their surfaces

-• Toxins: Poisonous substances from bacteria or plants
+• Toxins: Poisonous substances released by bacteria

 Keep building this topic